andrejcode/favorite-book/README.md

 ## Continuous development

 The app will implement FirebaseFirestore to store books and all of their details.
 It will be possible to leave reviews and ratings for each book.
+Create use case for getting books and move logic away from ViewModels.